thompson42/pyspark-dse-cookbook/README.md

 Due to the verbosity of files generated at the Application level pay attention to the log rolling/cleanup configuration at the bottom of documentation link above.

-# Cookbook
+## Cookbook contents

 These scripts are split into four (4) sections:

-1. PySpark scripts for Cassandra resident real-time data (executed against Cluster1: DSE Analytics DC)
+1. PySpark scripts for Cassandra resident real-time data interaction (executed against Cluster1: DSE Analytics DC)
-2. PySpark scripts for Data Lake resident historic data in .parquet file based format (executed against Cluster 2: DSE Analytics Solo DC)
+2. PySpark scripts for Data Lake resident historic data interaction (executed against Cluster 2: DSE Analytics Solo DC)
-3. PySpark scripts for JOINING/UNION of real-time and historic data in both clusters (executed against Cluster 2: DSE Analytics Solo DC but will also pull data from Cluster1: DSE Analytics DC)
+3. PySpark scripts for JOINING/UNION of real-time and historic data in both Cassandra and Data Lake (executed against Cluster 2: DSE Analytics Solo DC but will also pull data from Cluster1: DSE Analytics DC)
 4. PySpark scripts for ARCHIVING data from real-time cluster -> Data Lake (executed against Cluster 2: DSE Analytics Solo DC but will also pull data from Cluster1: DSE Analytics DC)

 DC = datacenter (A Cassandra logical datacenter)